GeorgeWebDevCy/softone-woocommerce-integration/README.txt

 * **Cron events not running** – Verify WP-Cron execution by visiting `wp-cron.php` manually or configuring a real cron job.
 You can reschedule events programmatically via `Softone_Item_Cron_Manager::schedule_event()`.

 == Changelog ==

+= 1.10.39 =
+* Change: Look up SoftOne customers by email before exporting orders so existing records (or newly created ones) populate SALDOC payloads with the correct TRDR and customer context.

 = 1.10.38 =
 * Feature: Add a SoftOne Customers admin screen to run the getCustomers SqlData query and review the current ERP customers directly from wp-admin.